 Our firm-wide depth of experience with intellectual property economics translates into focus, efficiency, and insight.
 We employ an economic perspective to evaluate the effects of alleged intellectual property violations.
-In today’s market, intellectual property issues call for an understanding of how the competitive landscape changes, as well as employing economic theory and rigorous analysis to determine how the market(s) would look in the absence or presence of competitive alternatives.
+In today’s market, intellectual property issues call for an understanding of how the competitive landscape changes, as well as employing economic theory and rigorous analysis to determine how market(s) would look in the absence or presence of competitive alternatives.

 Our approach is grounded in economic theory and goes beyond the numbers.
 We catch subtleties others might miss.
-We ask the questions others don’t think to ask.
-And we have the practical expertise to answer them.
+We ask the questions others don’t think to ask, and we have the practical expertise to answer them.